PEGCETACOPLAN INJ,SOLN

 - Diagnosis of geographic atrophy secondary to age-related macular degeneration

-Pregnancy & Reproductive Considerations
+Pregnancy and Reproductive Safety

 - Pregnancy should be excluded prior to receiving pegcetacoplan